Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 # - EventSubjectRoot specifies the root for the event subject.
 # - EventSubjectFormat specifies the name only; i.e. not include the key.
 # - EventActionFormat specifies past tense for the event action.
+# - EventCasing specifies that the subject and action are formatted as lower case.
 # - EventSourceRoot specifies the root for the event source.
 # - EventSourceKind will be a relative path URI.
 # - EventOutbox indicates that the code-generated event publish will occur in the Data-layer and should use the database to transactionally persist the event(s).